temporalio/cli/temporalcli/commandsmd/commands.md

 * `--task-timeout` (duration) -
   Fail a Workflow Task if it takes longer than `DURATION`.
 (Start-to-close timeout for a Workflow Task.)
 Default: 10s.
 * `--search-attribute` (string[]) -
-  Passes Search Attribute in "KEY=VALUE" format.
-Use valid JSON formats for value.
+  Passes Search Attribute in "KEY='VALUE'" format.
+  KEY is a string, VALUE is JSON.
 * `--memo` (string[]) -
-  Passes Memo in "KEY=VALUE" format.
-Use valid JSON formats for value.
+  Passes Memo in 'KEY="VALUE"' format.
+  KEY is a string, VALUE is JSON.

 #### Options set for workflow start: